new-dawn/new_dawn_server/README.md

 5. Run `pip3 install -r requirements.txt` to install dependencies

 ## Run Server & Test API
-1. Run local server `python3 manage.py runserver`.
+1. Run local server `./runserver`.
+This will go through some environment setup.
+2. Get the testing username and apikey from the output.
+This should be used in your iOS code to test backend requests.
-2. In another terminal session, use `curl` to GET/POST your request.
+3. In another terminal session, use `curl` to GET/POST your request.

 ### Example
 * Registration